 The five point rescue plan is the best when it comes to bring life to your dying bank account.
 It also helps to prevent your skills to get rusty over the time.
 The plan does not require you to be marketing junky whereas; it does require you to adopt few techniques and excel in what you have learned.
 Just consider to be sensible risk taker and let the money come to you.
 Cutting price, developing a niche and tagging your clients along will serve you before, during and after the project.

 So, these were few yet highly practiced tactics to build a reputation and become an asset to the community rather than someone just groveling for clients.
-Start respecting your own ability first and then expect the community to return the favour.
+Start respecting your own ability first and then expect the community to return the favor.